wouter-swierstra/logic-notes/notes/notes.md

 ## Assumptions and contexts

-Keep track of list of assumptions that we are allowed to use:
+Instead of trying to define a *unary* relation on propositions corresponding to the set of valid propositions, we instead solve a more general problem: we will define a *binary* relation, written $Γ ⊢ p$ that states that we can find a proof of $p$ from the assumptions
+$Γ$.
+Before we can do so, however, we need to be precise about the structure of our assumptions Γ. One way to model these assumptions is as a list of all the predicate logic formulas that we assume to hold:

  $Γ$  ::=  ε  |  Γ , $p$

+This list of assumptions is sometimes referred to as a *context*.
-We can then define a relation on Γ × P, often written as $Γ ⊢ p$ to denote that we can find a proof of the formula $p$ from the list of assumptions $Γ$.
+In the rest of this section, we will complete the definition of a relation on Γ × P, written as $Γ ⊢ P$, that states that there is a proof of the formula $P$ from the list of assumptions $Γ$.
+When we do not need any assumptions to prove $p$ holds, we will write $⊢ P$ rather than $ε ⊢ P$.

 We can rephrase our previous rules for conjunction as follows: